 Grooming: This breed is an average shedder and requires routine brushing-even more so when it fully sheds its coat (at least once per year).
 Standard care is required for eyes, ears, pads and nails.

 Exercise Needs: Siberian Huskies make good house dogs.
 A fenced yard and plenty of exercise are crucial for this energetic breed.

 Temperament: The Siberian Husky is very friendly and gentle and although he will show affection to his entire family, he is really a one-man dog.
 Not naturally suspicious of strangers, the Siberian does not make a good watch dog.
 These dogs have a tendency to dig and an innate need to run and pull.
 They are not suitable for homes that want to retain perfect landscaping, and they need to be kept either confined or controlled at all times.
-This dog also has a strong predatory instinct and other small family pets may at times seem like prey.
-This dog has an excellent temperament and lives well as a pack dog.

 Common Ailments: Susceptible to epilepsy, hip dysplasia, obesity and eye problems.